Japan Magnetic Resonance Imaging Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-High-Field 1.5 T scanners hold 56.18% of current installations, supported by broad clinical versatility and favorable cost-of-ownership metrics.
+High-Field 1.5 T scanners hold 55.64% of current installations, supported by broad clinical versatility and favorable cost-of-ownership metrics.
 Deep-learning upgrades further solidify their position by delivering 3 T-like clarity at reduced helium consumption.
-Hospitals in regional hubs often deploy dual-1.5 T rooms to manage night-shift emergency imaging, reducing wait times while circumventing the need for extra 3 T personnel.
-As AI platforms mature, the 1.5 T segment of the Japan MRI market size is estimated to grow at 4.9% CAGR through 2030, sustaining replacement demand.
+Hospitals in regional hubs often deploy dual 1.5 T rooms to manage night-shift emergency imaging, reducing wait times while avoiding the need for extra 3 T personnel.
+As AI platforms mature, the 1.5 T segment of the Japan MRI market is estimated to grow at a 4.72% CAGR through 2031, driven by replacement demand.

-Ultra-High-Field 7 T devices, though fewer, represent the research frontier with a 5.86% CAGR and will surpass 35 installed units nationwide by 2030.
+Ultra-High-Field 7 T devices, though fewer in number, represent the research frontier with a 5.71% CAGR and will surpass 35 installed units nationwide by 2031.
 Neuroscience centers leverage 7 T’s superior susceptibility contrast to map micro-vascular dementia biomarkers, an area of heightened interest for Japan’s aging society.
-The Japan MRI market share for 7 T is small but commands premium service contracts that entice vendors to localize coil-manufacturing and physicist support teams.
+The Japan MRI market share for 7 T is small, but it commands premium service contracts that entice vendors to localize coil manufacturing and support teams for physicists.
 Regulatory clarity arrived in 2024 when the Pharmaceuticals and Medical Devices Agency published dedicated RF-safety protocols, shortening site-planning cycles and boosting buyer confidence among tertiary hospitals.

-Neurological imaging generated 42.32% of segment revenue in 2024 as stroke, dementia and epilepsy remain national health priorities.
+Neurological imaging accounted for 41.88% of segment revenue in 2025, as stroke, dementia, and epilepsy remain national health priorities.
 Clinical guidelines for anti-amyloid therapies mandate baseline and follow-up MRI, anchoring steady scan volumes.
 Academic hospitals deploy functional MRI to evaluate surgical options for refractory epilepsy, further elevating high-field utilization.
-The Japan MRI market size for neurology scans is anticipated to cross USD 400 million by 2030, underlining its foundational role.
+The Japan MRI market for neurology scans is anticipated to exceed USD 410.3 million by 2031, underscoring its foundational role.

-Oncology constitutes the fastest-growing segment at 6.21% CAGR, propelled by expanded prostate and pancreatic cancer screening programs.
-Multi-parametric protocols utilizing diffusion and spectroscopy gain reimbursement, encouraging providers to upgrade to advanced gradient packages.
+Oncology is the fastest-growing segment, with a 6.05% CAGR, propelled by expanded prostate and pancreatic cancer screening programs.
+Multi-parametric protocols that use diffusion and spectroscopy are reimbursable, encouraging providers to upgrade to advanced gradient packages.
 AI-driven contouring tools shorten reporting times, partly offsetting radiologist shortages.
-Musculoskeletal, cardiology and abdominal indications continue to climb steadily, with specialized protocols such as liver elastography gaining favor for cirrhosis management.
+Musculoskeletal, cardiology, and abdominal indications continue to climb steadily, with specialized protocols such as liver elastography gaining favor for cirrhosis management.
 Pediatric imaging maintains a niche yet essential presence, with child-friendly coils and cartoon-themed bore lighting that reduce sedation needs.

 Japan Magnetic Resonance Imaging Market: Market Share by Application